Saint Mary’s University of Minnesota retains the right to change any policies at any time.

 Degree Conferral/Graduation and Commencement

 Degrees are conferred when academic requirements are met.
+Students are required to complete the Graduation and Commencement Application to have a diploma issued and if desired to participate in the commencement ceremony.
 The Registrar’s Office will hold transcripts and diplomas for students with outstanding balances; holds will remain until all financial obligations are met.

 To have an academic degree awarded and receive a diploma, a student must be in good standing under all applicable university policies.
-A student is not in good standing if any type of conduct case is pending.
+A student is not considered to be in good standing if any type of conduct case is pending.

 Undergraduate and graduate certificate programs with 27 credits or more are eligible to participate in commencement and will be charged the graduation fee.